 Will my child be okay if their tonsils are removed?

 While tonsils are useful in fighting infection, they aren’t necessary.
-In fact, if your child does get their tonsils removed, they may actually get sick less.
+In fact, if your child does get theirs removed, they may actually get sick less.

 “As with any surgery, the risks and benefits need to be weighed carefully,” CEENTA ENT doctor John Kilde, MD, said.
 “For some kids – and some adults – a tonsillectomy can lead to greatly improved health and quality of life.”

 If you are concerned about your child’s tonsils, know that you can schedule an appointment at CEENTA.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Kilde practices in our Albemarle office.
 To make an appointment with him or any of our ENT doctors, call 704-295-3000.
 You can also schedule an appointment online or through myCEENTAchart.